thomasheritage/ebu_bmx/docs/timed_events.md

 # Timed Events

-The `bmx` Timed Events is a preliminary implementation for embedding text-based timed events in MXF that is based on a draft specification of SMPTE ST 2067-207.
+The `bmx` Timed Events is a preliminary implementation for embedding text-based timed events in MXF that is based on a draft specification of SMPTE ST 2067-206 "Interoperable Master Format — Event-based, Text-based Metadata Plug-in".
 This specification forms part of the Interoperable Master Format (IMF) set of SMPTE specifications.

 The Timed Events are embedded in the same way as [Timed Text](./timed_text.md) and consequently much of the implementation code is shared.
 The implementation code uses the Timed Data naming when combining the implementation code for Timed Text and Timed Events.